 Follow trail #4 from the Cathedral Spires parking lot towards the spires.
 When the trail branches, the best way is to take the right branch and find the Spire Two-Three gully.
 Head up this gully (with Rubaiyat Spire at the bottom) and Balcony Point is the second spire from the top of the gully.
 The spire at the top of the gully is Spire Two.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Balcony Point:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Balcony Point:

 Featured Route For Balcony Point

 North Crack 5.7 5a 15 V+ 13 MVS 4b South Dakota